RalphMorita/datasciencecoursera/GettingCleaningDataProjectCode/CodeBook.md

 - Each feature vector is a row on the text file.

-For more information about this dataset contact: activityrecognition@smartlab.ws
+For more information about this dataset contact: activityrecognition@smartlab.ws For more information about the R code, contact: Steve RalphMorita@users.noreply.github.com

 License:
 ========